NixOS/nixos-hardware/README.md

-NixOS profiles covering hardware quirks.
+NixOS profiles to optimize settings for different hardware.

 ## Setup